 Folding bikes break easily!

 That being said, bicycle manufacturers aren’t stupid.
-They know this, and have taken steps to reinforce those problem spots, preventing any possible problems that may or may not arise.
-The result is that folding bikes are designed to reduce the burden of weight on those hinges/joints, and increase the bike’s durability.
+They know this and have taken steps to reinforce those problem spots, preventing any possible problems that may or may not arise.
+The result is that folding bikes are designed to reduce the burden of the weight on those hinges/joints and increase the bike’s durability.
 Folding bikes can actually last longer than some road bikes because of this.

 The other thing too is that you get what you pay for.
 If you buy a cheap folding bike then you really can’t complain when it falls apart – you bought a bike that was built to cost as little as possible, as opposed to a bike built to last as long as possible.
 Pro-tip: if your folding bike costs less than dinner for two, you might want to reconsider the purchase.